rcdrifter900/YouTubeWebCarousel/README.md

 # YouTubeWebCarousel
-Single containing HTML file to add a YouTube Carousel to an online WYSIWYG web builder
+Single containing HTML file to add a YouTube Carousel to an online WYSIWYG web buildey, for example wix, wordpress, squarespace and more.

+TODO
+- Correctly format for mobile

+Version
+- 1.0 Initial kick off to repo